What is the Menopause?

 Will you prescribe HRT there and then?

 Looking after your health in menopause involves reappraisal of diet and lifestyle factors alongside the prescribing of HRT when appropriate.
 Whiie the majority of women benefit from taking HRT that is personalised to meet their needs, some women choose not to take HRT and some cannot take it for medical reasons.
 If appropriate a private prescription will be issued at the time of your appointment.
-A private prescription can be dispensed at any pharmacy.
-Alternatively you can use the online pharmacy service offered by The Independent Pharmacy.
-To find out more about the services offered by The Independent Pharmacy, or to pay for and order your medications for delivery, click here.
+I will send your prescription electronically to a secure online pharmacy who will then contact you for payment and post the medication direct to you.
+Delivery is usually made within 48 hours with no need for you to leave the comfort of your home.
+Furthermore, you will not be faced with any HRT supply issues.

 Do you prescribe Testosterone?